 Option 1: Thank you so much for asking.
 It means a lot to me that you think I can do that.
 I need to say no and encourage you to ask someone else.
 I wish I could help you but I can’t this time.

 Option 2: Thank you for asking.
 I am over-committed and have to say no.

-Option 3: When you truly want to help, but want to call the shots on how much time is involved.
-I can’t do all of that, but I could do this piece of that.
+Option 3: When you truly want to help but want to call the shots on how much time is involved you can say, I can’t do all of that, but I could do this part.

 Pick an option that feels most comfortable for you, or develop your own and then practice it.
 The key here is to plan ahead and be ready.

 Now, what if they are persistent and just won’t take “no” for an answer?

 Here’s the second part of your script after they blather on about why you have to do it, why no one else can, or any other guilt-inducing reason.

 Say: That may be true.
 No thank you.